 There was no shortage of unforgettable moments at the FW20 runway show.
 But one of the absolute standouts was singer and songwriter Alice Smith’s live performance of the classic song “You Don’t Own Me.”
 As models walked through several of Sotheby’s gallery rooms, Smith broke the song down to its emotional and most urgent core.
 “I wanted the chorus to sound like a tantrum rather than laying it out nice and pretty,” she said.
-Smith – whose latest album, Mystery, was released in October – is due to perform in March at the Kennedy Center in Washington D.C. with Lauryn Hill.
-We caught up with Smith after the Tory Burch show to talk collaboration, inspiration, and fashion.
+Here, Smith shares her thoughts on collaboration, inspiration, and fashion.

 I would describe the Tory Burch FW20 collection as…